ecometrica/gdal2mbtiles/README.rst

 easier.
 You can upload the final file to their service, or run your own tile server.
 MapBox provides one called TileStream_.

+Later versions of GDAL (>= 2) allow generation of mbtiles files via the ``gdal_translate`` and ``gdaladdo`` commands.
+However, gdal2mbtiles offers some
+advantages:

+*  allows you to specify an upper resolution/zoom level.
+GDAL always uses the native resolution of the input raster to determine the highest zoom level of the mbtiles output, whereas gdal2mbtiles can also upsample to create zoom levels at a higher resolution than your original file.
+* the ``gdal_translate`` command only converts the geotiff at the native resolution, so the lower resolutions are added to the file via overviews (``gdaladdo``)
+* ``gdaladdo`` can only add overviews down to the zoom level corresponding to the size of the tile/block size (256x256).  gdal2mbtiles can always create images down to zoom level 1.
+* performance: gdal2mbtiles uses pyvips for image processing, which is parallel and quick.
+Compared to the equivalent processing with GDAL, gdal2mbtiles is typically 2-4 times quicker.
+For example:

+  * a resolution 14 file, 13000x11000 pixels, min resolution 0, max resolution
+    14: ~5 minutes with gdal2mbtiles and ~8 minutes with GDAL commands.
+  * a resoluton 11 file, 200,000x200,000, zoom level 11 only: ~30min with
+    gdal2mbtiles and ~133min with GDAL (with ``GDAL_CACHE_MAX`` and
+    ``GDAL_NUM_THREADS`` options)

 Installation
 ============